oracle-livelabs/developer/dotnet-adb-quickstart/tls/tls.md

 ## Introduction

-Oracle Autonomous Database on Shared Exadata Infrastructure secures connectionsby using the Transport Layer Security (TLS) protocol.
+Oracle Autonomous Database on Shared Exadata Infrastructure secures connections by using the Transport Layer Security (TLS) protocol.
 TLS encrypts ODP.NET and database communication and enables both sides to authenticate each other.
-For Oracle Autonomous Database TLS, there are are two options available:
+With Oracle Autonomous Database TLS, there are are two options available:
 - mutual TLS (mTLS)
 - one-way TLS